4xush/sql-basics/sqlite/where_doubt.md

 SELECT * FROM products WHERE name LIKE 'Pen';
 ```

-## Summary

-SQLite, the IN operator (and =) is case-sensitive by default.
-So 'Amit' is not equal to 'amit'.
-That’s why your NOT IN ('amit', 'priya') didn’t exclude 'Amit' and 'Priya'.

-How to make it case-insensitive
-1️⃣ Using LOWER()

-Convert both the column and the values to lowercase:

-SELECT \*
-FROM worker
-WHERE LOWER(first_name) NOT IN ('amit', 'priya');

-    LOWER(first_name) converts the name to lowercase.

-    'amit' and 'priya' are already lowercase.

-    Now the comparison ignores case.

-2️⃣ Using COLLATE NOCASE

-SQLite supports NOCASE collation for case-insensitive comparisons:

-SELECT \*
-FROM worker
-WHERE first_name NOT IN ('amit', 'priya') COLLATE NOCASE;

-    This makes the IN comparison ignore case.

-✅ Both approaches will now correctly exclude 'Amit' and 'Priya' regardless of uppercase/lowercase.

 ## Common Error: Using YEAR() and MONTH() Functions in SQLite

 If you try to use `YEAR()` and `MONTH()` functions like in MySQL, SQLite will throw an error: